leoloobeek/csharp/README.md

 # csharp
-A place for me to store some of C# tooling for red team/pentesting efforts.
+A place for me to store some C# tooling for red team/pentesting efforts.

 ### ExecutionTesting.cs
 Usage: ExecutionTesting.exe <pid>